Browse

 While the cost to add plumbing varies largely, it can easily come to thousands of dollars and may well drive the price of your new bathroom basement remodel or addition through the roof.
 Because of this, many people avoid adding a bathroom to a basement, unless their mission is learning how to finish a roughed-in basement bathroom.

-How to Install a Bathroom in a Basement
+How to Install a Basement Bathroom

 Even if you’ve added bathrooms to your home in the past, putting one in the basement is a different situation.
 Because of this, it’s smart to consult with a plumber (especially if you’re planning to add new pipes) because basement bathroom plumbing is challenging.

-4 Essential Bathroom Design Considerations
+4 Essential Basement Bathroom Design Considerations

 1. Zoning and Permits